 Cut one end or side from a detergent box.
 Cover box with colored paper and label the uncut end.
-Have several boxes, each for a different type pattern-such as children's dresses, lady's dresses, blouses, boy's shorts, etc. Boxes may be placed on shelf.
+Have several boxes, each for a different type pattern such as children's dresses, lady's dresses, blouses, boy's shorts, etc. Boxes may be placed on shelf.

-Fabric pieces
+Fabric Pieces

-Sort fabric kept for patching or other uses according to color.
+Fabric kept for patching or other uses may be sorted according to color.
 Roll fabric, pin.
-Keep in seethrough plastic bags, one color to a bag.
+Keep in see-through plastic bags, one color to a bag.
 This makes it easy to find the color you need.

-Buttons, snaps, other small items
+Buttons, Snaps, other small items